-We have a staggering selection of tiles here at Walls and Floors this Summer.
+We have a staggering selection of tiles here at Walls and Floors this Autumn.
 No matter what style you're looking for, or what budget you're working on, we have the perfect tile for your home - discover your perfect style this season.
 Matt or gloss, wall or floor.
 From our cheap tiles and classic budget tiles from 10p each, through to our stylish and elegant designer tiles.

 Looking for Wall Tile decor?
 We have an extensive range of Wall Tiles from contemporary whites to vibrant brights.
 Time for some new Flooring?
 We supply an unrivalled range of Floor Tiles from porcelain slate-effect to natural stone.

 Maybe your kitchen needs a bold statement?
 We have an exciting new range of glass kitchen splashbacks, from eye-catching striking colour to sparking metallics.
 Perhaps you are after our bestselling Brick Tiles?
 We stock a giant spectrum of smooth, crackle and bevelled Metro Tiles all with our Price Beat Promise, from 150x75mm to 400x100mm and our popular 200x100 brick-shape tiles - the choice is yours.